-- (r) "design pressure" means the hydrostatic pressure for which each structure or appliance assumed watertight in the intact and damage stability calculations is designed to withstand; - (s) "bulkhead deck" in a passenger ship means the uppermost deck at any point in the subdivision length ("L_s") to which the main bulkheads and the ship's shell are carried watertight and the lowermost deck from which passenger and crew evacuation will not be impeded by water in any stage of flooding for damage cases defined in Regulation 8 and in Part B-2 of this Chapter.
+- (r) "design pressure" means the hydrostatic pressure for which each structure or appliance assumed watertight in the intact and damage stability calculations is designed to withstand; - (s) "bulkhead deck" in a passenger ship means the uppermost deck - (i) in the case of ships subject to the provisions of Regulation 1(a)(i)(1) of Chapter II-1 to which the main bulkheads and the ship's shell are carried watertight; and - (ii) in the case of ships not subject to the provisions of Regulation (1)(a)(i)(1) of Chapter II-1 but constructed on or after 1 January 2009 at any point in the subdivision length ("L_s") to which the main bulkheads and the ship's shell are carried watertight and the lowermost deck from which passenger and crew evacuation will not be impeded by water in any stage of flooding for damage cases defined in Regulation 8 and in Part B-2 of this Chapter.

 The bulkhead deck may be a stepped deck.
-In a cargo ship the freeboard deck may be taken as the bulkhead deck; - (t) "deadweight" is the difference in tonnes between the displacement of a ship in water of a specific gravity of 1.025 at the draught corresponding to the assigned summer freeboard and the lightweight of the ship; - (u) "lightweight" is the displacement of a ship in tonnes without cargo, fuel, lubricating oil, ballast water, fresh water and feedwater in tanks, consumable stores, and passengers and crew and their effects; - (v) "oil tanker" means an oil tanker as defined in Regulation 1 of Annex I of the Protocol of 1978 relating to the International Convention for the Prevention of Pollution from Ships, 1973; - (w) "ro-ro passenger ship" means a passenger ship with ro-ro spaces or special category spaces as defined in Regulation 3 of Chapter II-2; - (x) "bulk carrier" means a bulk carrier as defined in Regulation 1(a) of Chapter XII; - (y) "keel line" is a line parallel to the slope of the keel passing amidships through - (i) the top of the keel at centreline or line of intersection of the inside of shell plating with the keel if a bar keel extends below that line, on a ship with a metal shell; - (ii) in the case of wood ships and composite ships, the lower edge of the keel rabbet.
-When the form at the lower part of the midship section is of a hollow character, or where thick garboards are fitted, keel line means a line parallel to the slope of the keel passing amidships through the line of the flat of the bottom continued inward where it intersects the centreline amidships; - (z) "amidship" is at the middle of the length ("L");
+In a cargo ship not subject to the provisions of Regulation 1(a)(i)(1) of Chapter II-1 but constructed on or after 1 January 2009, the freeboard deck may be taken as the bulkhead deck;

+- (t) "deadweight" is the difference in tonnes between the displacement of a ship in water of a specific gravity of 1.025 at the draught corresponding to the assigned summer freeboard and the lightweight of the ship; - (u) "lightweight" is the displacement of a ship in tonnes without cargo, fuel, lubricating oil, ballast water, fresh water and feedwater in tanks, consumable stores, and passengers and crew and their effects; - (v) "oil tanker" means an oil tanker as defined in Regulation 1 of Annex I of the Protocol of 1978 relating to the International Convention for the Prevention of Pollution from Ships, 1973; - (w) "ro-ro passenger ship" means a passenger ship with ro-ro spaces or special category spaces as defined in Regulation 3 of Chapter II-2; - (x) "bulk carrier" means a bulk carrier as defined in Regulation 1(a) of Chapter XII; - (y) "keel line" is a line parallel to the slope of the keel passing amidships through - (i) the top of the keel at centreline or line of intersection of the inside of shell plating with the keel if a bar keel extends below that line, on a ship with a metal shell;

-(aa) "2008 IS Code" means the International Code on Intact Stability, 2008, consisting of an introduction, Part A (the provisions of which shall be treated as mandatory) and Part B (the provisions of which shall be treated as recommendatory), as adopted by resolution MSC.267(85), and any amendment thereto which has come into force and has been accepted by the Government;
+- (ii) in the case of wood ships and composite ships, the lower edge of the keel rabbet.
+When the form at the lower part of the midship section is of a hollow character, or where thick garboards are fitted, keel line means a line parallel to the slope of the keel passing amidships through the line of the flat of the bottom continued inward where it intersects the centreline amidships; - (z) "2008 IS Code" means the International Code on Intact Stability, 2008, consisting of an introduction, Part A (the provisions of which shall be treated as mandatory) and Part B (the provisions of which shall be treated as recommendatory), as adopted by resolution MSC.267(85), and any amendment thereto which has come into force and has been accepted by the Government;

-(ab) "Goal-based Ship Construction Standards for Bulk Carriers and Oil Tankers" means the International Goal-based Ship Construction Standards for Bulk Carriers and Oil Tankers, adopted by the Maritime Safety Committee by resolution MSC.287(87), and any amendment thereto which has come into force and has been accepted by the Government;
+(aa) "Goal-based Ship Construction Standards for Bulk Carriers and Oil Tankers" means the International Goal-based Ship Construction Standards for Bulk Carriers and Oil Tankers, adopted by the Maritime Safety Committee by resolution MSC.287(87), and any amendment thereto which has come into force and has been accepted by the Government;